lollocava00/galaxy_catalogue_analysis/README.md

 The catalog is provided in fits format (data_SDSS_info.fit), containing different columns.

 A more in depth analisys of the third step is given in file: Relazione_Step_3.pdf

+The Python script for the whole project is containted in file: codice_Cavazzini_Lorenzo.py